goldlilys/e3demo/sites/all/themes/e3demo/README.md

 <!-- @file Instructions on how to sub-theme the Drupal Bootstrap base theme using the CDN Starterkit. -->
 <!-- @defgroup subtheme_cdn -->
 <!-- @ingroup subtheme -->
-# CDN Starterkit
+# E3 Demo Using Bootstrap Starter Kit with CDN and SASS

-The CDN Starterkit is rather simple to set up.
+The E3 Demo is rather simple to set up.
 You don't have to do anything until you wish to override the default [Drupal Bootstrap] base theme settings or provide additional custom CSS.